DS-100/fa25/gradproject-cv.md

 ### [Component 4] Test Set Performance (10%)

 This component of the final report will be graded based on your models' performance on the test set for both tasks of your chosen project (please find the thresholds for each task in the rubrics).
-You will need to submit your predictions to Gradescope to get your test performance; you will be allowed to upload up to 4 times a day.
+You will need to submit your predictions to Pensieve to get your test performance; you will be allowed to upload up to 4 times a day.
 Please find the test data for each task below.

-`test_images_flooding-fire.npz` is the test for Task A and `test_images_hurricane-matthew.npz` is the test set for Task B; both files are located in `shared/course/data100-shared-readwrite/fa24_grad_project_data/satellite-image-data` directory on Data 100 Datahub.
+`test_images_flooding-fire.npz` is the test for Task A and `test_images_hurricane-matthew.npz` is the test set for Task B; both files are located in the `_shared/bcourses-1547854-readonly` directory on Data 100 Datahub.

-Please submit two CSV files named `test_images_flooding-fire_predictions.csv`, and `test_images_hurricane-matthew_predictions.csv` to [the predictions assignment](https://www.gradescope.com/courses/949942/assignments/5717156){:target="_blank"}.
+Please submit two CSV files named `test_images_flooding-fire_predictions.csv`, and `test_images_hurricane-matthew_predictions.csv` to [the predictions assignment].
 Each CSV should only contain one column named `pred`.

 The maximum for each task is 5 points; please see the thresholds for the tasks below.